 This unique work environment has been opened up to co-working members so they can sit and work amongst these wonderful features and feel inspired to focus on the task in hand.

 Co-working membership provides many free facilities including use of the co-working area, 50% discount on meeting rooms, free wifi, parking, printing and copying, tea coffee, hot desking in the Conservatory and use of the grounds and on site cafe.
 You are entering the heart of Heywood House and is a great chance to be part of the #businesscommunity here.

 Continuing out of the Main Hall, we are confronted with a variety of doors we could go through.
 On the right is the Treasury, which is one of the larger meeting rooms here in Heywood House.

-With fabulous wood panelling, The Treasury is kitted out with all the latest Hi-speed Internet, and AV equipment that you would need.
+With fabulous wood paneling, The Treasury is kitted out with all the latest Hi-speed Internet, and AV equipment that you would need.